 This is important as previous treaties were very much negotiated ‘top down’ with many countries not included in the emissions reduction goals (including some noticeable exceptions such as China).
 This time, every participating country has pledged to reduce emissions.

-Many of the country commitments submitted at Paris included making sustainable land use one of the key mechanisms for reducing emissions.
+Many of the INDCs submitted at Paris included making sustainable land use one of the key mechanisms for reducing emissions.
 In fact:

 We work to help scale private sector and consumer investment in our natural land sinks, as we know this is critical for meeting our climate goals and keeping climate change to a safe limit.